Updated: 3 days ago

 1. Position oven rack to center position, then preheat oven to 400°F. Spray a large baking dish with non-stick cooking spray and set aside.

 2. Place the acorn squash halves cut side up in prepared baking dish and brush cut edges with one tablespoon olive oil.
 Season with salt and black pepper, to taste.
 Place baking dish on center rack in pre-heated oven and roast for 40 minutes, or until the squash is fork tender.

 3. In the meantime, heat the remaining olive oil in a large skillet over medium heat.
-Add minced garlic and pancetta and cook, stirring occasionally, until slightly browned, approximately 2-3 minutes.
+Add minced garlic and pancetta (skip for vegetarian or plant-based) and cook, stirring occasionally, until slightly browned, approximately 2-3 minutes.

 4. Add chopped mushrooms and cook, stirring occasionally, until they start to brown, approximately 4-5 minutes.
 Add sliced onions and continue cooking, stirring once or twice, for another 3-4 minutes.